Learn how to make shabby chic furniture perfect for your miniature beach café with this seaside themed tutorial by Moi Ali.

 How to make shabby chic furniture for your miniature beach café

 1. Chop the pointy end off the cocktail sticks and cut the skewers to the desired length.

 2. Paint the cocktail sticks and kebab sticks in cheery colours to match your paper.

 3. Cut a template for your flags.
 Use it to cut out flag-shaped pieces from your jolly paper.
 Cut a few rectangular flags for variety.
 Make some flags short and some longer.

 4. Fold the paper around the cocktail and kebab sticks and secure with glue.

 1. Sand rough edges then paint your table legs.
 There’s no need to paint the whole table, as the tops will be covered up.
-For a trendy vintage feel, paint some tables white and others in your choice of accent colour (blue, in my case).
-Measure your table top and cut the white fabric at least 4cms bigger all the way round.
+For a trendy vintage feel, paint some tables white and others in your choice of accent colour.
+Measure your table top and cut the white fabric at least 4cm bigger all the way round.
 Allow sufficient overhang to form pretty drapes of cloth.
-An old shirt, hankie or pillowcase can provide suitable material.
+An old shirt, hankie or pillowcase would be suitable materials.

-2. Stitch lace round the edge of the white fabric, with a few tucks so the lace curves around the circular shape of the table.
-Alternatively, use fabric glue or PVA, but go easy on the glue as it over-stiffen the hem.
+2. Stitch lace round the edge of the white fabric with a few tucks so the lace curves around the circular shape of the table.
+Alternatively, use fabric glue or PVA, but go easy on the glue as it over-stiffens the hem.